Golfing in New Zealand

 A links course near Tauranga, built on rolling dunes overlooking one of the best surfing spots to be found in New Zealand.

 Nature has added some kicks to this course, the most celebrated in Rotorua.
 Its hazards include natural steam vents and boiling mud pools.

-An island course near lake Taupo, New Zealand's largest lake, it boasts the country's longest hole at 615 yards.
+An island course near Lake Taupo, New Zealand's largest lake, boasts the country's longest hole at 615 yards.
 It was also named one of the top 25 courses outside the United States by the American magazine, Golf Digest.